Scale invariance vs conformal invariance: Useful formulae and miscellaneous topics

 \subsection{Energy-momentum tensor correlation functions}

-In this appendix, we will show the correlation functions of the energy-momentum tensor in conformal filed theories to read $a$ and $c$ anomaly.
+In this appendix, we will show the correlation functions of the energy-momentum tensor in conformal filed theories to read various Weyl anomaly coefficients, in particular $a$ and $c$ anomaly in $d=4$ dimension.
 We implicitly assume that the theory does not violate CP, so the following formulae contain no CP-violating term with Levi-Civita tensor.
 We also ignore the contact terms.

 In two-dimensional conformal field theories, the two-point function and three-point function of the energy-momentum tensor are governed by the conformal invariance up to one-number, which is the central charge $c$: